We are committed to ensure that all of our students are safe when accessing the internet within the academy.

 By attending Cliff Park Ormiston Academy, students agree to adhere to the following guidelines:

-Network Access Account – Each student is provided with a unique login name which is password protected.
+- Academy-provided login accounts – Each student is provided with a unique login name for the network, Google and other software and systems, which is password protected.
 Whilst logged in the student must take precautions that no other person uses their terminal.
 Each student is responsible for any access to the network using their login name and so must keep their password secret.
 Any misuse that occurs under a login will result in disciplinary action being taken against that student.

 - Document Storage – Each student is provided with enough storage via google drive, an online storage solution that can be accessed through a computer, tablet or mobile phone.
 Personal documents including, but not limited to, images, videos, games, audio files etc should not be stored at the academy.
 Pen Drives or other mobile storage devices should not be used.